Understanding Individual Retirement Accounts (IRAs)

 A nondeductible IRA is a traditional IRA, but the contributions aren't tax-deductible.
 What's the advantage in this?
 The savings will still grow tax-deferred until you begin to take distributions, and the principal portion of those distributions are tax-free in retirement because you already paid taxes on the invested money when you earned it.
 The growth portion is taxed as ordinary income.

-People usually opt for a nondeductible IRA when they find themselves in a very specific financial situation:
+People usually opt for a nondeductible IRA when they find themselves in a very specific financial situation, including all of the following:

-- They're covered by a retirement plan through their employer, and
+- They're covered by a retirement plan through their employer.

-- Their incomes are too high to be eligible to deduct their traditional IRA contributions, and
+- Their incomes are too high to be eligible to deduct their traditional IRA contributions.

-- They aren't eligible to fund a Roth IRA, and
+- They aren't eligible to fund a Roth IRA.

 - They want to contribute extra savings towards retirement in a tax-deferred account.